Pougher/VML/README.md

 Also, for those of you who like your low-level assembly programming, you can assemble files with the `-a` flag which will produce a single bin file which can be run with `-r <file>.bin`.
 For an instruction set reference, please use `spec.txt`.

 As of now the language is still incomplete, and will recieve updates in the near future.
 Expect more!

+## License
+This project is under the [MIT License](https://github.com/AxolotlC/VML/blob/main/LICENSE).
+Any contributions are also under the MIT License.